ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak811-breakout-board/quickstart.md

 3. Set the frequency/region to EU868.

-- Refer in the <a href="https://docs.rakwireless.com/product-categories/wisduo/rak811-breakout-board/datasheet/#rf-characteristics" target="_blank">RAK811 Breakout Board Datasheet</a> for the list of supported frequencies.
+- Refer in the [RAK811 Breakout Board Datasheet](https://docs.rakwireless.com/product-categories/wisduo/rak811-breakout-board/datasheet/#rf-characteristics) for the list of supported frequencies.

 ```
 at+set_config=lora:region:EU868